Orcro/urltester/README.md

 ### GNU/Linux

-Verify firefox and java are installed correctly from your shell, like so:
+Verify java is installed correctly from your shell, like so:

-`firefox --help`

 `java --version`

-These should output the version numbers of the two programs.
-If not, then they are not installed correctly.
+That should output the version numbers.
+If not, then it is not installed correctly.

+Next,

 - Download the latest `.jar` file from the [release](https://github.com/galacticalex/urltester/tree/master/release) directory
 - Locate the `.jar` on your operating system.
 For example, it might be in `~/Downloads/...`